mufidu/mufidu.com/posts/sistem.md

 We think that when a big goal is achieved, it will be a turning point in our lives.
 In fact, usually, after that big goal is achieved, according to human nature, we will only be satisfied for a moment, and soon we will look for another goal that is bigger and more ambitious.

-So, if we focus on the goal, and we don't achieve that goal, especially the long term one, we will most likely feel like a failure, frustrated, and impatient.
+So, if we focus on the goal and don't achieve that goal, especially the long-term one, we will most likely feel like a failure, frustrated, and impatient.

 It would be better if we just focus on the process, enjoy every process and every progress that exists.
-We can also develop ourselves to be more resilient if we fail, and we can also create our own system.
+We can also develop ourselves to be more resilient if we fail and create our own system.
 Here is how.

 ## Find out where we are